nypesap/nypesap.github.io/docs/2020/faq.md

 ## 5. What is the architecture of the solution?

-Please find the details in [the Architecture section](arch/architecutre.md).
+Please find the details in [the Architecture section](arch/architecture.md).

 ## 6. What is the recommended deployment option?

 We recommend using the production system to install and run as a Central System for Fiori Apps' Usage Report.
-Please find the details in [the deployment recommendation section](deployment/prod.md).
+Please find the details in [the deployment recommendation section](FPS01/deployment/prod.md).

+## 7. How much time does it take to implement the Fiori Apps' Usage and start collecting the usage records?

+You can set up and start using Fiori Apps' Usage in under one day.
+The detailed installation steps will guide you through the installation process.